neuromorphicsystems/WaggleNet/README.md

-# WaggleNet
+# WaggleNet: Learn to Track and Follow Bees Figure-eight Motion

-Learn to Track and Follow Bees Figure-eight Motion
+Repository for paper "WaggleNet" including the code and the dataset for reproducibility

 See table below to inspect and access dataset and ground truth: